BICENTENNIAL TRIBUTE

 DD: Ladies (panicking) - back into the pony - sharpish!

-AH: But the head! (proffers same) - what are we meant to do with this?
+AH: But the head keeps falling off! (proffers same) - what are we meant to do with this?

 DD shoves a wriggling B into the forepart of the pony - the girls follow

-DD: There! very convincing - you three shall be able to trot unmolested past the boys (slaps rump of unconvincing animal) pronto pronto!!
+DD: There! very convincing - you three shall be able to trot unmolested past the boys (slaps rump of unconvincing animal) - come now, pronto pronto - and make no noise!

 B catches the scent of stewing rodents and the sound of schoolboy bones cracking